ArduPilot/ardupilot/libraries/AP_Scripting/applets/Aerobatics/FixedWing/README.md

 ## Flying with tricks

-When the activation channel (the one marked with option 300) is in the middle position then when you move the knob it will display the currently selected trick.
+When the activation channel (the one marked with option 300) is in the middle position then when you move the knob the GCS will display the currently selected trick.

 To activate a trick you move the activation channel to the top